 Where we manage your property we will do this for you.

+Landlords are legally responsible for ensuring the electrical installation in their property is safe.
 This reports the condition of the circuits in the property, i.e. the wires and sockets in the walls, to ensure they are safe to use (i.e. it meets the requirements of BS7671).
 The report is centrally recorded so progress and history can be monitored.
+This report must be carried out every 5 years or following major electrical work to the property.

 This assumes any issues identified by the EICR are fully addressed and any subsequent significant electrical installations are carried out by a qualified electrician, who would provide an appropriate certificate as an addition to EICR.